Our mission is to provide the highest standard of patient care whilst incorporating a holistic approach toward diagnosis and management of illness.

 We also report to State & Federal reminder systems for Diabetes Management, Pap Smears.

+Our reception staff are happy to take messages or assist you with any general questions regarding your healthcare.
 Our Doctors may be contacted by telephone during normal surgery hours.
 However, when they are consulting with a patient a message will be taken & your call returned.
 In an emergency your call will be transferred to either the Practice Nurse or the Doctor immediately.

 Lost Property Policy